MarioHsiao/Dow-Jones-Infrastructure/trunk/src/Documentation/Content/1GettingStarted/1Introduction/3DJ_UIComponents.md

 - UI components do not fetch their own data; rather, it is provided data from an outside source (such as its parent Composite Component).
 - UI components do not include any CSS styling -- they must be styled and branded as per each application's requirements.
 - "Normal" UI components do not contain other UI components; components that do so are considered *Composite Components*

-#### Composite Components
-Composite Components are "normal" UI components that are made up of two or more UI Components.

-They act as a scope container for the events fired by individual components.
-Each of the composite component or its derived classes contain an instance of +PubSubManager+ which acts as a component event sink and an outlet.

-@using DowJones.Documentation.Website.Extensions

-@Html.Note("<p>It is worth noting that two or more composite components can talk to each other, again via PubSub model. </p><p>Also, a composite component can have another composite component as its child.</p><p>`SearchResults` component is a classic example of this.
-It is composite component which houses 3 other composite components as well as some UI components.</p>")